Kangaroo Point

 Kangaroo Point has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 53 projects that are expected to impact the area.
-Notable projects include Canopy House developed by Aria, BANKSII, River House Kangaroo Point, and Station Square Woolloongabba.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 54 projects that may impact the area.
+Key projects include Canopy House by Aria, BANKSII, River House Kangaroo Point, and Station Square Woolloongabba.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.